DannyFirmin/ML-KMeans-KNN-DecisionTrees/statement-of-originality.md

 Add as many "url+licence+comment" entries as necessary

 ### Code:
-  - comment: For a wider screen view
+  - comment: For a wider screen view.
+In cell 3.
     url: https://stackoverflow.com/questions/21971449/how-do-i-increase-the-cell-width-of-the-jupyter-ipython-notebook-in-my-browser
     licence: N/A

-  - comment: For a wider screen view
+  - comment: For a wider screen view.
+In cell 4.
     url: https://stackoverflow.com/questions/36757301/disable-ipython-notebook-autoscrolling
     licence: N/A

-  - comment: For datafram look and feel
+  - comment: For datafram look and feel.
+In cell 29.
     url: https://stackoverflow.com/questions/19124601/pretty-print-an-entire-pandas-series-dataframe
     licence: N/A